 Come learn about Seattle U's MFA in Arts Leadership Program!
 You will hear where many of our alumni have gone on to work after earning their degree from this program, as well as what you'll be studying in your two years in the program, particularly with regard to the graduate management practicum experience.
 You'll also have an opportunity to ask questions of the program director.

 We have both in person and virtual information sessions.
-In person sessions are from 6:30pm to 7:30pm and take place in the MFA offices at 1401 E Jefferson Street.
+In person sessions are from 6:00pm to 7:00pm and take place in the Arts Leadership office at 1401 E Jefferson Street.
 Virtual info sessions are conducted with a free video conference tool called Zoom.
 Times are noted in PST.
 Please join us by RSVPing through the links below.

 Here's a link to our Campus Map to help you find your way.
 If you would like to meet the Program Director, sit in on a class, or get a campus tour from a current student, please contact Rachel Betron.

-The BA and MFA Arts Leadership community is invited to participate in our inaugural book club series.
+The Arts Leadership community is invited to participate in our second annual book club series, supported by the Center for Jesuit Education Jesuit Endowed Mission Fund.
 The series will provide space to dive deeper into one's process and positionality as an intersectional art leader.
 All book club events will take place in the JEFF 401 Classroom at Seattle University.

 Kevin Maifeld, MFA